Event-AHU/OpenPAR/README.md

 ## :dart: Update Log：

+:fire: [July-15-2025] SNN-PAR is accepted by the 13th International Conference on Image and Graphics (ICIG 2025)

 :fire: [May-30-2025] Adversarial Semantic and Label Perturbation Attack for Pedestrian Attribute Recognition is released on
       [[arXiv](https://arxiv.org/abs/2505.23313)]